Search

 Figure 3 showcases the results of the 4K random write test at IO depth=1 with a numjob=1.
 Storage Spaces Direct with the workload in the mirror tier achieves a remarkable 5,456 IOPS — an astounding 990% higher than StarWind VSAN’s 501 IOPS.
 This significant advantage stems from S2D’s ability to write directly to the mirror tier, bypassing the resource-intensive parity calculation.

 However, when S2D handles workloads across both mirror and parity tiers, performance drops to 2,517 IOPS due to the additional overhead of invalidating data in the parity tier.
-For a deeper dive into how reading and writing function in a mirror-accelerated parity scenario, please refer to the detailed explanation provided here.
+For a deeper dive into how reading and writing function in a Nested mirror-accelerated parity scenario, please refer to the detailed explanation provided here.

 On the other hand, StarWind VSAN, which writes directly to the MDRAID5 array, experiences performance degradation due to the read-modify-write (RMW) operations and the extended IO datapath inherent in its VM-based operation.
 Despite these technical challenges, the performance of StarWind VSAN at QD=1 appears unusually low, prompting us to initiate an investigation into this issue to uncover the underlying cause.